Machinimatic/Machinimatic/README.md

 -.
 Info;

+- I cannot play during school hours which is 8am-4pm EST time…my school blocked all my stuff sigh… but I am still sometimes active!!

 - I rlly like mangos...and pineapple..

-- I'm trying to be on Ponytown more...IF u have it, i have discord, insta, etc for contacts.
+- IF u have it, i have discord, insta, etc for contacts.
--

 - Coping-Link: Coping-Links comfort my insecurities, and I often identify with them physically/psychologically in a way to comfort myself mentally, or how I view myself physically, it also extends further.

 - I have severe anxiety & depression and can get overwhelmed easily.